Super Junior-M

-Super Junior-M (stylized as SJ-M; an initialism for Super Junior-Mandarin), is a Chinese sub-group and the third overall sub-group of the South Korean boy band Super Junior.
-The group is the first international music group in the Chinese music industry to have members of both Chinese and Korean descent.
+Super Junior-M (an initialism for Super Junior-Mandarin, also known as SJ-M), is the third sub-unit of the South Korean boy band Super Junior focusing on Chinese market, currently composed of six Super Junior members Sungmin, Eunhyuk, Siwon, Donghae, Ryeowook, Kyuhyun and special member Zhou Mi.
+The sub-unit is known as the first international music group in the Chinese music industry to have members of both Chinese and Korean descent.
+The sub-unit has released two studio albums and three EP's since their debut.

 Formed in 2008, Super Junior-M became the third and most successful subgroup branched off from the Korean band Super Junior.
-The group originally composed of seven members: leader Han Geng, Donghae, Siwon, Ryeowook, Kyuhyun and two additional members appearing exclusively to the subgroup, Zhou Mi and Henry.
+The group was originally composed of seven members: leader Han Geng, Donghae, Siwon, Ryeowook, Kyuhyun and two additional members appearing exclusively to the subgroup, Zhou Mi and Henry.
 In December 2009, Han Geng filed a lawsuit against SM Entertainment and decided to leave the main group and sub-group, resulting in the sub-group's temporary disbandment.

-After a year-long hiatus, the group returned with addition Super Junior members Eunhyuk and Sungmin, following with the released of their second EP Perfection in February 2011.
-Following Han Geng's leave, the group considers that Sungmin as the new "leader", as he is the oldest member of the team.
-However, SM Entertainment has not released any statements about electing a new group leader.
+After a year-long hiatus, the group returned with additional Super Junior members Eunhyuk and Sungmin, following with the released of their second EP Perfection in February 2011.
+Following Han Geng's departure, Sungmin was speculations as the new "leader", as he is the oldest member of the team.

-In 2015, the group halted group promotions following of the Korean members began their military service and since then the group has been inactive.

-On April 30, 2018, Henry left SM after his contract expired and effectively left the group.
+Following Sungmin's military service enlistment in 2015, the sub-unit perform as a 7-member with song titled "Forever with You" In Special Album Devil.
+In April 2018, Special member Henry left the sub-unit following his contract expiration with SM.